ESPN on ABC: 2010s: Re-emphasis on ABC brand

-Nostalgia-related uses of ABC Sports brand elements since 2017

 Beginning in 2017, older ABC Sports branding elements have been re-used nostalgically by the network's sports-themed reality competition shows (which also import on-air talent from ESPN).

 The revival of Battle of the Network Stars paid homage to the 1970s original (then hosted by Monday Night Footballs Howard Cosell).
 "If you're expecting to see the yellow jackets and the [old school ABC Sports] mic flags, you'll be delighted," Executive Andrew Grossman told reporters."
 Episodes also began with a remake of the network's iconic Wide World of Sports introduction.

 The 2019 "extreme miniature golf" competition Holey Moley also used 1970s replica ABC Sports jackets on its lead hosts, ESPN's Joe Tessitore and former Fox NFL Sunday prognosticator Rob Riggle, and guest commentators.
 Tessitore commented that its use was an homage to Cosell and the network's history of varied sports offerings.
 "That gold jacket was doing many extreme events; barrel jumping, Acapulco cliff diving.
 You can look at the history of legitimate sports coverage on ABC, ...that gold jacket was attached to a lot of sports that had one-year, two-year runs on Saturday afternoon on ABC ...I think it's something that Roone Arledge, who was always very forward-thinking, would recognize. ...in the Elvis Presley-Evel Knievel era of TV programming, there would have been a place for Holey Moley."

 To celebrate the 50th anniversary of Monday Night Football, Steve Levy, Brian Griese, Louis Riddick, Lisa Salters, and John Parry all wore special ABC Sports replica jackets during the September 21 game between the New Orleans Saints and the Las Vegas Raiders.
 The game aired on ESPN, with ABC simulcasting the game, the network's first NFL regular season game in almost 15 years.
 This game was also the first NFL game to be played in the city of Las Vegas, and the first NFL game to be played in the state of Nevada.
 The gold jackets returned on October 31, 2022 MNF broadcast between the Cincinnati Bengals and the Cleveland Browns, this time worn by the new top team of Joe Buck, Troy Aikman and Lisa Salters.

 To celebrate the first exclusive regular season telecast of a Major League Baseball game on ABC since 1989, Matt Vasgersian, Alex Rodriguez, and Buster Olney wore special ABC Sports patches during Sunday Night Baseball on August 8, 2021 between the Chicago White Sox and Chicago Cubs.
 Special graphics inspired by The Baseball Network were also used in conjunction with the standard ESPN MLB graphics.
 The game also featured a special guest appearance by former ABC announcer Al Michaels.